strictdoc-project/strictdoc/docs/sphinx/source/StrictDoc.rst

 StrictDoc shall be based on a well-defined data model.

-**Comment:** StrictDoc is a result of multiple attempts to find a solution for working with text-based requirements:
+**Comment:** StrictDoc is a result of several attempts to find a solution for working with text-based requirements:

 - StrictDoc, first generation: Markdown-based C++ program.
 Custom requirements